acerasoni/Imperium-About/index.md

 You can view your subscription status and details.
 You may suspend or delete the subscription instantly, although the merchant will be immediately notified.

 ![Manage](https://user-images.githubusercontent.com/32521086/87014417-67f7be80-c1cc-11ea-8adb-7cb176d4ac92.png)

+# Merchant Integration

+# Legal Disclaimer: I claim no copyright on any trademarks shown above, including Visa, MasterCard and Netflix logos.
+These companies do not endorse the product in any way, and have been used for purely expository purpose.